 The answer to “Is a 3D Printer worth it?” can be tricky.

-I know, this much of price and similar limitations are enough for people to rethink about their money and time investment in 3D printing.
+I know this price and similar limitations are enough for people to rethink their money and time investment in 3D printing.

 So, in my opinion, if you can properly justify your passion and plans (goals), then you can go for a 3D printer without worrying about the cost.